f-kuzey-edes-huyal/steam-sale-optimizer/README.md

 A good way to improve this approach is to use the number of reviewers.
 For example, I might assume that for every 1 review, there are about 70 game owners.
 However, as far as I understand, this review ratio depends on the type of game.
 After I get my pipeline fully working, I will focus on developing a better method.

+Actually, I think Ulas could really help at this point.
+Both his Steam experience and way of thinking would be very useful!
+I’m a bit worried that bringing him in now might slow things down because I need to make a lot of adjustments and additions to the project, but at some point, I believe we can find a better way by discussing with him.